cloudogu/ces-build-lib/README.md

 * Calling `waitForQualityGateWebhookToBeCalled()` requires a WebHook to be setup in your SonarQube server (globally or per project), that notifies Jenkins (url: `https://yourJenkinsInstance/sonarqube-webhook/`).
   See [SonarQube Scanner for Jenkins](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Jenkins#AnalyzingwithSonarQubeScannerforJenkins-AnalyzinginaJenkinspipeline).
+* Jenkins will wait for the webhook with a default timeout of 2 minutes, for big projects this might be to short and can be configured with the `timeoutInMinutes` property.
 * Calling `waitForQualityGateWebhookToBeCalled()` will only work when an analysis has been performed in the current job, i.e. `analyzeWith()` has been called and in conjuction with `sonarQubeEnv`.
 * When used in conjunction with [SonarQubeCommunity/sonar-build-breaker](https://github.com/SonarQubeCommunity/sonar-build-breaker),